zionspike/vulnhub-writeup/gibson-0.2/kapi-note.md

 eugene
 ```

-With those list, I've successful to authenticate to SSH service by using user "margo" and password "god"
+With those list, I've been successful to authenticate to SSH service by using user "margo" and password "god"

 And when I have successfully logged on to the target I enumerate the privelege of the user "margo" and found that margo could run command "/usr/bin/convert" as root.
 ```